Understanding Psychosomatic Disorders

 Intense psychological experiences such as significant changes in life, trauma and/or chronic stress can induce changes in your body.

-The effect of stress on the body on a biological level is explored in one of our previous articles.
+The effect of stress on the body on a biological level is explored in our previous articles.
 Here we discuss how being mindful and lowering stress can help with our immune responses.
 Studies have indeed confirmed that people who are chronically stressed exhibit compromised immune responses.

 Following this line of thought, people who have experienced immensely stressful events in life or are chronically stressed may have deeper psychological impacts which can affect their physical health.